isomerpages/moe-ngeeannsec/pages/NAS Open House 2024.md

 </tr>
 </tbody>
 </table>
+<p>Find out more about our NAS signature programmes and unique student experiences
+through this sharing session!</p>
 <h4>2.
 CCA Showcase @ MPH, Level 3</h4>
 <p>Come and speak to our students to hear how our different CCA experiences
 have grown and help them to shine!
 Find our more about the CCAs we offer